 Here are the basic steps to forming a partnership:

-To learn more about partnerships (including the difference between a general partnership and a limited partnership), see Nolo's section on Partnerships.
-For information on your state's registration requirements, check out our 50-state guide on starting a business.
+For information on your state's registration requirements, check out our state guide on starting a business.

-A partnership agreement is not mandatory for establishing a partnership.
-However, it is important to avoid misunderstandings between you and your partners.
-Even well intentioned, honest partners can find themselves in a legal battle if they do not have a well-drafted partnership agreement.
+A partnership agreement isn't required to establish a partnership.
+However, having one is important to avoid misunderstandings between you and your partners.
+Even well-intentioned, honest partners can find themselves in a legal battle if they don't have a well-drafted partnership agreement.

 Here's a list of some of the items that you should cover in your partnership agreement:

-You can always amend your agreement at a later date should circumstances or conditions change.
-For help creating your partnership agreement, see Creating a Partnership Agreement.
+You can always revise your agreement at a later date should circumstances or conditions change.
+For help drafting your agreement, see our article on creating a partnership agreement.

-Employer Identification Number (EIN): The IRS requires every partnership to obtain an Employer Identification Number, or EIN, regardless of whether the partnership has employees.
-This is a nine-digit number issued by the IRS for tax reporting purposes.
+Employer identification number (EIN): The IRS requires every partnership to obtain an EIN, regardless of whether the partnership has employees.
+An EIN is a nine-digit number issued by the IRS for tax reporting purposes.
 You can register for an EIN for free at the IRS website.

 Employer registration: If you plan on hiring employees, check the employer registration requirements in your state.
 In most states, you must pay unemployment and workers' compensation taxes.
-For more information about steps you must take before hiring your first employee, see Hiring You First Employee: 13 Things You Must Do.
+For more information about the steps you must take as a new employer, see our article on hiring your first employee.

-Because partners of a partnership are personally liable for all debts and obligations of the business, a business liability insurance policy might be your only financial protection against unforeseen events.
-Having adequate business liability insurance can protect your business and personal assets in the event of a lawsuit or other claim against your business.
-To learn more, see Opening a Business Bank Account.
+Because partners of a partnership are personally liable for all debts and obligations of the business, a general business liability insurance policy might be your only financial protection against unforeseen events.
+Having adequate business liability insurance can protect your business and personal assets if your business is sued.